-Note: This page contains side effects data for the generic drug phenylpropanolamine.
-It is possible that some of the dosage forms included below may not apply to the brand name Propagest.
+Note: This document contains side effect information about phenylpropanolamine.
+Some dosage forms listed on this page may not apply to the brand name Propagest.

 Cardiovascular adverse effects may be associated with phenylpropanolamine (the active ingredient contained in Propagest) Phenylpropanolamine can cause a significant rise in heart rate.
 Hypertension and arrhythmias may be problematic in susceptible patients.
 Cardiovascular side effects have also included an increased risk of hemorrhagic stroke.[Ref]

 Phenylpropanolamine causes vasoconstriction which usually does not result in blood pressure elevations in healthy adults given normally prescribed dosages.
 However, phenylpropanolamine administration may be problematic for patients with preexisting hypertension and those receiving higher dosages.
 In general, 75-mg of sustained-release phenylpropanolamine will not produce a significant increase in blood pressure in normotensive patients, but 150-mg of sustained-release phenylpropanolamine can.

 The combination of caffeine and phenylpropanolamine is more apt to cause hypertension.
 Although caffeine is no longer added to phenylpropanolamine as an anorexiant, this combination is available as "look-alikes" for amphetamines.
 Hypertensive crisis has occurred occasionally subsequent to overuse, overdose, and ingestion of normally recommended doses.
 Hypertensive crisis may be accompanied by headache, blurred vision, confusion, intracranial hemorrhage, encephalopathy, or seizures.